Diplomat chess

-Diplomat chess is a chess variant invented by Carlos Martín-Fuertes in 2003 as a contribution to a Contest to design a chess variant on 43 squares, organised by The Chess Variant Pages.
+Diplomat chess is a chess variant invented by Carlos Martín-Fuertes in 2003 as a contribution to a contest to design a chess variant on 43 squares, organised by The Chess Variant Pages.
 It is played on a circular board with 43 cells, including the center circle which is considered orthogonal and diagonal to every adjacent cell.
-The game includes a fairy piece called 'diplomat' which instead of capturing can suborn enemy pieces.
+The game includes a fairy piece called the 'diplomat' which instead of capturing can suborn enemy pieces.

 Rules

 The game is won by checkmating or stalemating the enemy king.

 When one position is repeated three times, the games is automatically declared a draw.
 The same happens when both kings are the only remaining pieces on the board.

 Setup

 The board consists of three concentric circles with 14 cells each and a center cell.
 The pieces are identical to those in orthodox chess with the following exceptions: An extra piece called the diplomat is added.
 The horse is the same as the knight in orthodox chess.
 There is no queen.